Are you tired of spending money on cases of filtered water?

-Based on this comparison table of ZeroWater vs. PUR water filter pitchers on PUR.com, PUR’s lead-reducing filter removes more of the 23 contaminants listed.
+Based on this comparison table of ZeroWater vs. PUR water filter pitchers on PUR.com, PUR’s lead-reducing filter removes approximately 20 contaminants listed.

-Wait, didn’t the test results on ZeroWater’s website show that its filter also removes 23 contaminants?
+Wait, didn’t the test results on ZeroWater’s website show that its filter also removes around 20 contaminants?

 Yes, but here is the issue; the contaminants listed on ZeroWater and PUR websites differ.

 ZeroWater lists heavy metals like lead, arsenic, cadmium, and chromium, and inorganic non-metals like asbestos, chlorine, and cyanide.
 PUR also lists heavy metals and inorganic non-metals, but also target pesticides, herbicides, pharmaceuticals, and industrial chemicals.

 To compare the effectiveness of ZeroWater and PUR filters on an even playing field, I looked at the Environmental Protection Agency (EPA) National Primary Drinking Water Regulations list.

 The EPA establishes the acceptable levels of contaminants in drinking water, and this is their official list that outlines how much of each contaminant is safe for human consumption.

 ZeroWater water filter pitchers reduce or remove 23 contaminants on the EPA list, while PUR lead-reducing water pitchers only reduce or remove 12 of the contaminants.

 Based on that, ZeroWater wins the round, but overall they both rank high for addressing contaminants in water—especially heavy metals.